-I don’t know what fascinated me about raising chickens, but soon after moving into to my first farmhouse- just two years after graduating from college- I built my first chicken coop.
+I don’t know what fascinated me about raising chickens, but soon after moving into my first farmhouse- just two years after graduating from college- I built my first chicken coop.

 Astroturf Lined Nesting Boxes for Easy Coop Cleaning

 Recently, I visited friends outside of Seattle, Washington who had, a year earlier purchased chicks and were now the proud keepers of six laying hens.
-As they showed me through their handbuilt chicken coop, I was delighted to find that their nesting boxes were lined with durable, plush washable astroturf liners.
+As they showed me through their handbuilt chicken coop, I was delighted to find that their nesting boxes were lined with durable, washable astroturf liners.

 Adding Reach Through Nesting Boxes